MiloATH/URLShortener/README.md

 # URLShortener
 This app allows for random and custom short urls that redirect to a desired site.
-The app is currently live [here](https://urlshr.herokuapp.com/).
+The app is no longer live.

 ## Use